webqit/webflo/README.md

 Whether building a *server-based*, *browser-based*, or *universal* application, Webflo gives you one consistent way to handle routing and navigation: using *handler functions*!

+You just define a function that gets called to handle a request!
+No setup!

 ```js
 /**
 [server|client|worker]